 Another mark of courage?
 Personal Shopper is a remarkable character study of a mind wracked with grief and locked into status, but Maureen’s ghost’s identity is not a question of personal insanity.
 Conventional wisdom suggests that “psychological horror” is eminently more intellectual and “courageous” than the bread-and-butter kind, but Personal Shopper erodes the categories between horror of the mind and “real” or corporeal horror.
 Instead of playing around with the existence of the supernatural, Assayas considers that a superficial and reactionary concern; his film accepts the existence of the supernatural, phantoms, ghosts, and specters, suggesting that we ought to consider that worlds beyond our own, or at least adjacent to it, touch ours.
 (After all, what is a film but a ghostly after-image of previously-filmed events?)
 Ghosts are a foundational presupposition rather than a question for the drama here.
 There is not one ounce of curiosity on the film’s part about making a mystery of Maureen’s mind, with Assayas essentially implying that “psychological horror”, in this and many cases, would be more timid than courageous, essentially a retreat into the presumption – or fallback – of that old chestnut of womanly hysteria.
 Many other films pretend to offer “psychological horror” as a modernist, mind-shattering experience but cautiously contain the eruption of possibilities and destruction of mindsets they proffer by reserving the possibility that all of their concerns merely reflect the splintered, unstable mind of their one protagonist.
 That protagonist, in that case, becomes an exception, a social and mental failure suffering from a trauma that precludes their personal consideration of the rational world.
 The possibility of an immanent critique of rationalism – the possibility that rationalism is not only not sovereign over this one personal mind but is not immanent or certain at all – remains off the table in these films.

 These, for Assayas, are more troubling and pernicious questions than whether Maureen is really seeing what she believes.
 To question the former, Assayas simplifies– in the best way – the latter, suggesting that she is seeing ghosts, whether or not they be her relative.
 Until, of course, he moves on to other questions as well, choosing not to recapitulate his film when he can reimagine it by the moment.
-As opposed to permanently accumulating, the film’s various genres – beyond the obvious ghost story and psychological thriller, we also have a rather wry critique of the twee variant of modern “lost in France” films and a droll comedy – have the effect of centrifugally splitting and tearing at the film, pulling it apart and reorienting its interests and personality.
-Which is perhaps why Personal Shopper was so frustrating for the same viewers who afforded Assayas the Best Director award at Cannes, a beguilingly paradoxical but perfectly appropriate fit for a consistently slippery, elusive, often dysfunctional creation that is easy to appreciate as artistic craft but much harder to love as a film.
+As opposed to permanently accumulating, the film’s various genres – beyond the obvious ghost story and psychological thriller, we also have a droll comedy – have the effect of splitting and tearing at the film, pulling it apart and reorienting its interests and personality.

 I did love it though.
-Ultimately, Personal Shopper is as much an artsy ghost story as Dvaid Lowery’s ineffably somnambulant concoction that literalizes its spectral nature in its title, A Ghost Story.
+Ultimately, Personal Shopper is as much an artsy ghost story as David Lowery’s concoction that literalizes its spectral nature in its title, A Ghost Story.
 But both are ghost stories only insofar as both films resist the category, transcending the confines of spectral cinema.
 Or, if you prefer a melding of the two, they extend the ghost story.
-Although one of the protagonist’s is technically undead and the other still living, both are, notional life status aside, liminally corporeal beings whose senses, personalities, bodies, and very selves have descended below the line of social and even personal recognition.
-The most terrifyingly and existentially unlocking aspect of both features is kindred: that death is not a rational or scientific category diagnosed in the laboratory but a social sensibility about one’s relationship to the outer world, an intimate and personal feeling discoverable only in the rotating and ricocheting tonal planes of life itself.
-For both films, “life” and “death” are not hermetic, perfectly pin-pointable categories.
+Although one of the protagonists is technically undead and the other still living, both are, notional life status aside, liminally-corporeal beings whose senses, personalities, bodies, and very selves have descended below the line of social and even personal recognition.
+The most terrifyingly and existentially unlocking aspect of both features is kindred: that death is not a rational or scientific category diagnosed in the laboratory but a social sensibility about one’s relationship to the outer world, an intimate and personal feeling.
+For both films, “life” and “death” are not perfectly pin-pointable categories.
 They each contain the other, frighteningly implying that we all may slip back and forth between the two depending on who acknowledges us or how we understand ourselves.